 I wanted to suggest a couple of website to use for reference.
 As this is a blog related to autism, I’m a huge fan of The Autism Society.
 They are a terrific resource and may be able to help you locate services and supports.
 They have local chapters all over the country and for my reader in NY, here’s a direct link to the chapter closest to you.

 As for help searching for the actual apartment, you can use sites like Zumper to help you search online and filter the results.
 It makes it so much easier when you can use filters to automatically include or exclude things from your search.
 You can sometimes even virtually tour the apartment before seeing it in person.
 Don’t be afraid to utilize these types of resources because they can make your search so much easier.
+You can even find out what the average rent in San Diego, California is.

 Again, I’m not a professional but these are just some things to think about if you’re apartment shopping as a special needs family.
 Thank you so much for the question and I hope this helps.
 If anyone has a question about this or anything else parenting or special needs parenting related, please shoot me an email and I’ll do my best to help.